Puka Nacua: 2023 season

-In a Week 4 game against the Indianapolis Colts, Nacua had nine receptions for 163 yards, including his first NFL touchdown in on a 22-yard reception in overtime to beat the Colts 29–23.
-During a Week 7 game against the Pittsburgh Steelers, Nacua finished with 154 receiving yards on eight receptions as the Rams lost 17–24.
+After catching five passes for 72 yards in Week 3 during a 19–16 loss to Cincinnati, Nacua had nine receptions for 163 yards, including his first NFL touchdown on a 22-yard reception in overtime to beat the Indianapolis Colts 29–23.
+During a Week 7 game against the Pittsburgh Steelers, Nacua finished with 154 receiving yards on eight receptions as the Rams lost 24–17.
 Against the Cleveland Browns in Week 13, Nacua surpassed 1,000 receiving yards on the year with a 70-yard touchdown reception as the Rams won 36–19.
 In Week 16 against the New Orleans Saints on Thursday Night Football, Nacua caught nine passes for 164 yards with a touchdown and ran twice for 16 yards and was named NFC Offensive Player of the Week.
 Against the New York Giants in Week 17, Nacua caught five passes for 118 yards, including a season-long 80-yard catch-and-run to set up a touchdown in the Rams' 26–25 victory.
 He finished the season with 105 receptions for 1,486 yards, setting new NFL rookie single season records for total receptions (breaking the previous mark of 104 set by Jaylen Waddle in 2021) and total receiving yards (breaking the previous mark of 1,473 set by Bill Groman in 1960).
-He was named to the PFWA All-Rookie Team.
+He earned Pro Bowl honors and was named to the PFWA All-Rookie Team.
 In his first career playoff game, Nacua caught nine passes for 181 yards including a 50-yard touchdown in the Rams' 24–23 loss to the Detroit Lions in the NFC Wild Card Round.
 The yardage total set a new single-game record for receiving yards by a rookie in a playoff game, breaking the previous mark 160 set by Seattle's DK Metcalf in 2019.
 The record was then broken the subsequent season by Los Angeles Chargers wide receiver Ladd McConkey.
+He was ranked 33rd by his fellow players on the NFL Top 100 Players of 2024.